Pinafore/848Q/threshold/README.md

 Points Possible
 ===============

-You get full credit (seven points) for matching the baseline accuracy (70%) and can get up to three points for improving significantly beyond that.
+You get full credit (seven points) for matching the baseline expected win and can get up to three points for improving significantly beyond that.
+The expected win baseline is at 0.09.
+This is evaluated using the test dataset, which is only available when you submit your HW!
+After you submitted, you can check an autograder score and a leaderboard!

 Extra Credit
 ============